December 31, 2020

 Chris Delatorre is a communications consultant working in science, tech, and philanthropy to advance digital rights and social equity through the use of ethical tech.
 Chris is Editor at Digital Impact, and the writer and host of Digital Impact 4Q4, a podcast that covers emerging trends in social sector data.
 He is currently leading the relaunch of the Digital Impact community.

 At George Mason University, Chris managed editorial for a multimedia resource that earned a model program award from the US Department of Education.
-At WINGS, a global information broker, Chris launched a comms program for a network of 20K organizations in 40 countries.
-At TechSoup, he led a team of experts to position the forum as a global resource, as well as a content partner for brands like Microsoft, Adobe, and Box.
-Chris has contributed to a range of leading-edge publications, including Singularity Hub and Vogue, and worked with the United Nations to promote social good worldwide.
+At WINGS, a global information broker, he launched a communications program for a network of 20K organizations in 40 countries.
+Later, at TechSoup, he led a team of experts to position the forum as a global resource for the sector and a content partner for brands like Microsoft, Adobe, Cisco, and Box.
+Chris has contributed to a range of publications, including Singularity Hub and Vogue, and worked with the United Nations to advance ethical tech worldwide.